National Institute of Ecology

 We deeply regret that

-in view of the developments of the past two months following the tragic event of terrorist attacks in the USA,
+in view of the developments of the past two months following the tragic event of terrorist

 the Organising Committee has decided to postpone the conference.